-break-even in 2008.6 However, there is no reason to believe that Telkom would wish to select tariffs for each line of service such that each service on a stand-alone basis would break-even.
+would wish to select tariffs for each line of service such that each service on a stand-alone basis would break-even.
 Indeed, there is good reason to expect the continuation of access deficits, albeit at a declining rate, on the access products.

-- 12. As a result of the change to the break-even requirement assumption on a per service basis, the tariffs that could be set by Telkom in the model allow for greater flexibility.
+- 13. As a result of the change to the break-even requirement assumption on a per service basis, the tariffs that could be set by Telkom in the model allow for greater flexibility.
 Mathematically the effect of this is benign, and as a result Telkom can achieve higher rates of performance in the New Model.
 However, the calculation of X in the model still requires that Telkom break-even as a whole in 2008.
 However, over the price control period as a whole 2005-08 Telkom should make a positive profit.
-The latter is important as this provides a strong incentive for Telkom to continue to improve its business and is one of the comerstones of incentive based regulation. - 13. iCASA believes that the changes made to the way in which prices are calculated strengthens the credibility of the price review model. - 14.As a result of the changes made to the model, the New Model computes a value of X equal to 3.72%, which is lower than that produced in the Old Model. - 15.
-Another way to compute the value of X, is to use an approach suggested in the influential World Bank Regulation Handbook.
-The latter states that the value of X can be calculated by using the following formula:
+The latter is important as this provides a strong incentive for Telkom to continue to improve its business and is one of the cornerstones of incentive based regulation. - 14.ICASA believes that the changes made to the way in which prices are calculated strengthens the credibility of the price review model. - 15.
+As a result of the changes made to the model, the New Model computes a value of X equal to 3.72%, which is lower than that produced in the Old Model. - 16.
+Another way to compute the value of X, is to use an approach suggested by the World Bank Regulation Handbook.
+States that the value of X can be calculated by using the following formula:

-the regulated firm's productivity LEGS the economy's total factor productivity PLUS Producer price inflation LESS Input price inflation for the telecommunications sector
+the regulated firm's productivity LESS the economy's total factor productivity PLUS Producer price inflation LESS Input price inflation for the telecommunications sector